ItaloSLeao/Trens-Controle-Concorrencia/README.md

 ## 📄 Licença

-Este projeto é de uso acadêmico e está sob a licença MIT
+Este projeto é de uso acadêmico e está sob a licença MIT.